NAME

 Automatically resolves a conflicted merge.
 This is done

-automatically when using git annex sync
+automatically when using git annex sync or git annex merge.

 When two trees being merged contain conflicting versions of an annexed file, the merge conflict will be resolved by adding both versions to the tree, using variants of the filename.